itsolver/Marketing-Site/_posts/2015-09-28-bitbucket_guest_post-copy.md

 * Minimal security risk

-CloudCannon makes it easier for non-developers:
+CloudCannon is also easy for non-developers:

-* No need to preview content as editing is inline
+* There's no need to preview content as editing is inline
 * No design breaking changes as developers specify which content non-developers can change
 * Changes can be tested on a live staging site before production with Git branching and multiple environments